The Association for Child and Adolescent Mental Health (ACAMH)

 In this Video Abstract, Dr. Sabrina Twilhaar discusses her co-authored JCPP Original Article ‘Fostering positive mental health outcomes in vulnerable children: Pathways to resilience after preterm birth’.

-Watch now to determine the degree of mental health resilience in preterm-born children and identify modifiable factors at individual, parent–child, family, peer group, and neighbourhood levels associated with resilience.
+Watch now to identify modifiable factors at individual, parent–child, family, peer group, and neighbourhood levels associated with resilience and explore differential effects of factors based on s*x and contextual adversity.

 In this Video Abstract, Dr. Sabrina Twilhaar discusses her co-authored JCPP Original Article ‘Fostering positive mental health outcomes in vulnerable children: Pathways to resilience after preterm birth’.
 Children born preterm (